ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 You can delete a plan or multiple plans within a policy.
 When you delete a backup policy, you also delete all the plans that are associated with it.

 When you delete a backup policy, it no longer creates new backups.
 However, the existing backups that it created remain intact as their lifecycle is independent from the policy.
-Existing backups are retained until their expiration date.
+Existing backups must be deleted separately [in the console](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=ui#snapshots-vpc-delete-snapshot-ui){: ui}[from the CLI](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=cli#snapshots-vpc-delete-snapshot-cli){: cli}[with the API](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=api#snapshots-vpc-delete-snapshot-api){: api}[with Terraform](/docs/vpc?topic=vpc-snapshots-vpc-manage&interface=terraform#snapshots-vpc-delete-snapshot-terraform){: terraform}.

 ### Deleting a backup plan in the console
 {: #backup-delete-plan}